acram002/Enterprise-PKI-Lab/README.md

 Follow the steps below to walk through the full certificate trust flow yourself:

-1. **Observe the untrusted certificate** — navigate to [https://pki.pki-forge.com](https://pki.pki-forge.com).
+1. **Observe the untrusted certificate**: navigate to [https://pki.pki-forge.com](https://pki.pki-forge.com).
 Your browser will show a certificate warning because the Root CA is not yet in your trust store.
-2. **Download the CA certificate** — navigate to [http://pki.pki-forge.com](http://pki.pki-forge.com) and download the `.p7b` certificate file.
+2. **Download the CA certificate**: navigate to [http://pki.pki-forge.com](http://pki.pki-forge.com) and download the `.p7b` certificate file.
-3. **Install and trust the certificate** — open the `.p7b` file and install it to the **Trusted Root Certification Authorities** store.
+3. **Install and trust the certificate**: open the `.p7b` file and install it to the **Trusted Root Certification Authorities** store.
-4. **Verify trust** — navigate back to [https://pki.pki-forge.com](https://pki.pki-forge.com).
+4. **Verify trust**: navigate back to [https://pki.pki-forge.com](https://pki.pki-forge.com).
 The site should now load with a valid, trusted certificate issued by the lab's own CA.

 ---